"The U.S. Food and Drug Administration today approved TOBI Podhaler (tobramycin inhalation powder) for the management of cystic fibrosis

 Long-term studies in animals to evaluate carcinogenic potential or studies to evaluate mutagenic potential have not been performed with velaglucerase alfa.

 In a male and female fertility study in rats, velaglucerase alfa did not cause any significant adverse effect on male or female fertility parameters up to a maximum dose of 17 mg/kg/day (102 mg/m²/day, about 1.8 times the recommended human dose of 60 Units/kg/day based on the body surface area).

 Use In Specific Populations

-The safety and effectiveness of VPRIV have been established in patients between 4 and 17 years of age.
-Use of VPRIV in this age group is supported by evidence from adequate and well-controlled studies of VPRIV in adults and pediatric [20 of 94 (21%)] patients.
+The safety and effectiveness of VPRIV have been established for enzyme replacement therapy (ERT) in patients between 4 and 17 years of age with type 1 Gaucher disease.
+Use of VPRIV in this age group is supported by evidence from adequate and well-controlled studies of VPRIV in 74 adult patients and 20 pediatric patients.
 The safety and efficacy profiles were similar between pediatric and adult patients [see ADVERSE REACTIONS and Clinical Studies].
-The safety of VPRIV has not been established in pediatric patients younger than 4 years of age.
+The efficacy and safety of VPRIV has not been established in pediatric patients younger than 4 years of age.

 Additional VPRIV Information